Lebanon: Anti-government protests balloon over austerity threat | DW | 20.10.2019

 "I didn't expect people from the country's north, south and Beirut to join hands and like each other.
 The protests have brought together everyone and this has never happened before," said Sahar Younis, a 32-year-old worker with a nongovernmental organization.

-"We want to stay in Lebanon to build our future but if these corrupt politicians stay here what future will be left for us?" said 17-year-old student Cherbel Anton.
+"We want to stay in Lebanon to build our future, but if these corrupt politicians stay here, what future will be left for us?"
+17-year-old student Cherbel Anton said.

 The Association of Banks in Lebanon announced that all banks would be closed on Monday because of the unrest.